- ગદ્ધાવૈતરું ⇄ sweat gujarati

 sweat in English

 Ex.
 For most of those involved in this Strategic Air Command operation it was routine.
 As Capt.
-Smith or one of his crew would say, ""It's no sweat"" (Birmingham News). - sweat⇄expr. sweat it out, (Informal, Figurative.) to wait anxiously or nervously for something to happen.
+Smith or one of his crew would say, ""It's no sweat"" (Birmingham News).english - sweat ⇄ expr. sweat it out, (Informal, Figurative.) to wait anxiously or nervously for something to happen.

 Ex.
 And they were continuing to tilt it [a rocket] at X minus ten seconds.
-In the blockhouse, at the control board, Fred Marmo sweated it out (Satur - sweat⇄noun 1. moisture coming through the pores of the skin, usually as a result of heat, exertion, or emotion; perspiration.
+In the blockhouse, at the control board, Fred Marmo sweated it out (Saturenglish - sweat ⇄ noun 1. moisture coming through the pores of the skin, usually as a result of heat, exertion, or emotion; perspiration.

 Ex.
 After mowing the lawn he wiped the sweat from his face.
 His brow is wet with honest sweat (Longfellow).

-2. a fit or c - sweat⇄sweat, noun, verb, sweatorsweated,sweating.
+2. a fit or cenglish - sweat ⇄ sweat, noun, verb, sweatorsweated,sweating. english

 Ex.
 We sweated because it was very hot.